taipingeric/VisionDemo/README.md

 # iOS 11 Vision framework Demo for face detection
-a sample code about Vision framework demo basiclly from Apple WWDC17
+a sample code about Vision framework demo basically from Apple WWDC17

 **SingleImageVC** is for single static image detection